SLFielding/CI-MS1-Chris-Fielding/TESTING.md

 - After editing the page as per Lighthouse testing recommendations, I set the image in the About section to have explicit width and height in order to help the image load more efficiently.
 This in conjunction with the css max-width:100% and max-height:100% causes the image to be streched on mobile.
 Changing these to width:100% and height:100% seems to have fixed the issue.

+- This error above was still persistent after this, so I removed the explicit width and height from inline on the index.html and it seems to be functioning fine now.
+It may slightly affect the lighthouse score but it is working.

 # [Lighthouse Testing](#lighthouse-testing)

 ## [index.html]